Nazulka/Poster-Panda/TESTING.md

 * The *Add to Wishlist* button allows users to add the selected product to their wishlist.
 It is working as intended.
 * All website users can read reviews left by other customers.
 Reviews (if any) are displayed below the product description.
 * *Add a review* button is displayed only for logged in users and admin.
-* Authenticated users can click on the *Add a review* button and open up form containing *Review Headline*, *Your Comments* and a *rating* required fields.
+* Authenticated users can click on the *Add a review* button and open up a form containing *Review Headline*, *Your Comments* and a *Rating* required fields.
 If the form is submitted successfully, users get a toast notification confirming it.
-* Users can only review each product once.
+* Users can only review each product once, and get an error toast message: "you have reviewed this product already", if they try to leave a review again.
-* Logged in users and admin can *edit* and *delete* their reviews. *Edit* form is similar to the *Add review* form and the *Delete Review* is displayed in a modal asking users to confirm before deleting the review or cancel.
+* Logged in users and admin can *Edit* and *Delete* their reviews. *Edit* form is similar to the *Add review* form and the *Delete Review* is displayed in a modal.
+Users are required to confirm before deleting the review or can choose to cancel.
 All of the above described review CRUD operations have been extensively tested and working as intended.
 * *Keep Shopping* button takes users back to the *Products* page.

+- [x] **My Wishlist Page**
+* _My Wishlist_ links on the navbar are working as intended, by allowing users to navigate to the _My Wishlist_ Page.
+The page correctly displaying all the items that have been added to the wishlist.
+* The _View_ button correctly takes users to the _Product Details_ Page.
+* The _Remove_ button is working as desired by removing the item from the wishlist.

 - [x] **Profile Page**